zhaobao/AppsMonitor/README.md

 This app can:

-- monitoring all your apps behavior
-- show exactly duration of every apps usage
-- show app usage time of every
+- monitor each App usage time
-- control your self and enjoy better life
+- monitor each App traffic usage

 ## Screen shortcut